fal-works/ripper/README.md

 fields of super-classes are not copied by this process,
 thus you can avoid "Duplicate class field declaration" errors here.

-### Using completion server

-If you are using [completion server](https://haxe.org/manual/cr-completion-server.html), sometimes it might go wrong and raise odd errors due to the reusing of macro context.

-In that case you may have to reboot it manually (if VSCode, `>Haxe: Restart Language Server`).

 ### "Override" field

-By attaching `@:ripper.override` metadata to fields in a `Spirit` class,
+By attaching `@:ripper.override` metadata to any field in a `Spirit` class,
-you can force them to be copied to `Body` class even if the `Body` already has a field with the same name.
+you can force it to be copied to `Body` class even if the `Body` already has another field with the same name.

 ### Caution: Sharing import/using